akishindev/Publications/delegates/Readme.md

 # Kotlin delegates in Android

 Kotlin is truly a beautiful language with some great features that make application development a fun and exciting experience.
-One of these features is [Delegated Properties](https://kotlinlang.org/docs/reference/delegated-properties.html).
-In this post we will see how delegates can be used in Android development.
+One of such features is [Delegated Properties](https://kotlinlang.org/docs/reference/delegated-properties.html).
+In this post we will see how delegates can make our life easier in Android development.

 ## Basics

 First of all, what is a delegate and how does it work?

-Well, a delegate is just a class that provides the value for a property and handles its changes.
+A delegate is just a class that provides the value for a property and handles its changes.
 This allows us to move, or delegate, the getter-setter logic from the property itself to a separate class, letting us reuse this logic.

 You can read more in the official [docs](https://kotlinlang.org/docs/reference/delegated-properties.html).